-- 6. Turn the fuel pump off. - 7.
-Remove the nozzle from the fuel fill, and place the nozzle back in the Fueling Station compartment. - 8.
-Replace the cap on the vehicle being serviced. - Disconnect the bonding jumper wire, and return it to the Fueling Station compartment.
+- 7. Turn the fuel pump off. - 8.
+Remove the nozzle from the fuel fill area, disconnect the bonding jumper wire, and return it to the Fuel Station compartment along with the nozzle. - 9.
+Replace the cap on the vehicle being serviced.